OP-TED/ted-rdf-docs/CONTRIBUTING.md

 - **Fixing or improving** existing queries (e.g. adding explicit joins for better performance)
 - **Contributing new queries** that demonstrate useful data retrieval patterns

-The query files are located in [`docs/antora/modules/samples/queries/`](docs/antora/modules/samples/queries/).
-See the [Query Library CONTRIBUTING guide](docs/antora/modules/samples/queries/CONTRIBUTING.md) for detailed instructions on file format, writing guidelines, and how to submit your queries.
+The queries are no longer kept here.
+They live in [OP-TED/ted-open-data-examples](https://github.com/OP-TED/ted-open-data-examples), which the service reads directly, and contributions go there — see its [contributing guide](https://github.com/OP-TED/ted-open-data-examples/blob/main/CONTRIBUTING.md) for the file format, the writing guidelines and how to submit a query.

 ## Licence